gruntwork-io/docs/docs/foundations/iac-foundations/labels-tags.md

 # Labels and Tags

 Labels and tags are mechanisms to add metadata to the resources you provision in AWS.
-This data can be used in by operators, developers, and finance teams in their daily activities to identify and locate workload-specific AWS resources.
+This data can be used by operators, developers, and finance teams in their daily activities to identify and locate workload-specific AWS resources.
 While a "label" is a functional name describing the name of a resource, [Tags](https://docs.aws.amazon.com/tag-editor/latest/userguide/tagging.html) are a first-class construct within AWS.

 ## Labels Overview